 - whole wheat bread

 It says it, “is made by using 3 broiled strips of finely-cured bacon.”
 I didn’t broil mine, I baked it, the way I normally make bacon (thank you Barefoot Contessa!)
 The recipe continues to say, “after broiling, lay the bacon on a sheet of brown paper in order to crisp it.”
 I used paper towels, since I didn’t have any brown paper around.

 Alice says, “In the meantime, spread fluted circles of whole wheat bread with peanut butter.”
-I believe bread slices back in the day was a little thinner than mine, from what I’ve seen in photos.
+Bread slices back in the day look a little thinner than mine, from what I’ve seen in photos.
 I also toasted mine in the oven for around 10 minutes to dry it out a little and give it some body to support the toppings.
-I experimented with both a thick and thin spreading of the peanut butter, to see when the peanut butter would overwhelm the taste of the bacon.
-I used Skippy, since they were around in the 1930s, and used the natural variety since I wasn’t sure if it would be closer in nature to the original.
+I experimented with both a thick and thin spreading of the peanut butter, to see when it would overwhelm the taste of the bacon.
+As it was around back in the 1930s, I used Skippy Peanut Butter and used the natural variety since I wasn’t sure if it would be closer in nature to the original.

-And the recipe concludes, “Chop the bacon when crisp into very small pieces and sprinkle the top of the peanut butter with the bacon.”
-I did so and here is the final product.
+The recipe concludes, “Chop the bacon when crisp into very small pieces and sprinkle the top of the peanut butter with the bacon.”
+As I was instructed to, I did so, and here is the final product.
 Yum (blech.)
 So I know you’re dying to know how this delicacy tasted.
-It tasted like peanut butter.
+Not surprisingly, it tasted like peanut butter.
 No matter how thick or thin it was, it still overwhelmed the bacon flavor.
-Every once and awhile I’d get a taste of bacon, but it mostly tasted like a peanut butter sandwich.
+Every once and awhile I’d get a taste of bacon, but more like a good old pb sandwich.
 Not as disgusting as I thought it would be, but still not something I’d share with a friend.

 - 1 cup flour